haniya-naeem/AD-Microbiome-ML-Classification/README.md

 The analytical pipeline includes: data loading, data cleaning, data merging, data scaling, train/test splitting, cross-validation, hyperparameter tuning, and classification using Support Vector Machine (SVM) and Random Forest (RF).

-- The results obtained: The RA only feature set produced moderate test accuracy (approximately 36% to 61%), indicative of the limited predictive power that exists when using only abundance data.
+- The results obtained: The RA only feature set produced moderate test accuracy (approximately 32% to 36%), indicative of the limited predictive power that exists when using only abundance data.

-In addition, using the RA + MICOM features increased the predictive performance and achieved 75% test accuracy using the tuned SVM model.
+In addition, using the RA + MICOM features increased the predictive performance and achieved 62% test accuracy using the Random Forest model.
 This strongly supports the idea that better predictions can be made by combining microbial composition and metabolic activity.

+An individual extension of this project, with hyperparameter tuning and a roadmap for further improvements, is available at: https://github.com/haniya-naeem/AD-Microbiome-ML-Extended